Generic Name: Dalteparin Sodium

 Risk of venous thromboembolism particularly high in patients with cancer.1001 Use of LMWH prophylaxis suggested by ACCP in cancer outpatients with solid tumors who have additional risk factors for thromboembolism provided risk of bleeding is low.1001

-Used for initial and extended (6 months) treatment of symptomatic DVT or PE in patients with cancer to reduce recurrence of venous thromboembolism.1 Manufacturer states that safety and efficacy of treatment durations >6 months not established.1
+Used for extended (6 months' duration) treatment of symptomatic DVT and/or PE in patients with cancer to reduce recurrence (secondary prevention) of venous thromboembolism.1 Manufacturer states that safety and efficacy of treatment durations >6 months not established.1

-Recommended by ACCP as an appropriate choice of anticoagulant for initial treatment of acute proximal DVT or PE.1005
+Manufacturer states that dalteparin not indicated for the acute treatment of venous thromboembolism;†1 however, has been recommended by ACCP as an appropriate option for initial treatment of acute proximal DVT and/or PE.1005

 LMWHs or fondaparinux generally preferred over heparin for initial treatment of acute venous thromboembolism; however, heparin may be preferred in patients with renal impairment.1005 IV heparin also may be preferred over LMWHs in patients with PE in whom thrombolytic therapy is being considered or if there is concern about adequate sub-Q absorption.1005